Medically reviewed by Drugs.com. Last updated on Dec 1, 2022.

 - Air bubbles

-Although anyone can develop blood clots and subsequent pulmonary embolism, certain factors can increase your risk.
+Although anyone can develop blood clots that result in a pulmonary embolism, certain factors can increase your risk.

-Blood clots are more likely to form during periods of inactivity, such as:
+Blood clots are more likely to form during longer than usual periods of inactivity, such as:

 Other risk factors